 In 1952 came an important step when, again at short notice, conductor Tullio Serafin chose her to replace the great Maria Meneghini Callas as Elvira in i Puritani in the Teatro Communale in Florence.

 Soon her growing reputation led to invitations to many of the major opera houses of Europe, and Violetta was her debut role in Vienna and Paris.
 In 1953 in celebration of the Coronation of Queen Elizabeth II she undertook a major tour of the British Isles singing the roles of Violetta and Mimi.
+This was one of her very first reviews in Opera magazine.
+She would later feature there for many years as the soprano who annually received the most entries:

 Having declined their initial invitation because of a prior commitment, she eventually made her debut at La Scala, Milan in 1956, as Cleopatra in Handel’s Giulio Cesare.
 The cast included Franco Corelli and Giulietta Simionato and in the title role the famous bass Nicola Rossi Lemeni with whom she had briefly sung in i Puritani in Florence.

 She had only previously seen him on stage dressed as an older man and had not realised he was in his thirties.
 Within a week he asked her to marry him and within three weeks she accepted his proposal.
-The couple were married in Rome the next spring.
+The couple were married in Rome the following spring.

 Before this, in January 1957, came the highly successful world premiere at La Scala of Poulenc’s newly composed opera the Dialogues des Carmelites, in which, chosen especially by Poulenc himself, Zeani sang the leading role of Blanche.
 Shortly afterwards she appeared in London as Violetta and as Lucia di Lammermoor in the first post-war performances at the Stoll Theatre of what was at the time considered by sceptical critics to be an out-of-date curiosity.